 Buying a house is a huge, life-changing decision.
 Congratulations!
 But now what?

-You need to get preapproved for a home loan so you can know – roughly – how much you can afford.
+You need to get preapproved for a home loan so you can know – roughly – how much you can afford and your maximum purchase price.
 Let’s talk about what that means and what you need to do to get preapproved for a home loan.

 When you’re ready to buy, you’ll need to visit the bank for preapproval on a mortgage or home loan.

 The bank will need a lot of information in order to figure out how much they should loan you.
 And you’ll have to prove you can pay it back.
 For this, you’ll need your credit report, pay stubs and other financial records.
 Different banks require different documents needed for mortgage preapproval, but here’s what most loan officers will look for:

 - Employment verification